djplaner/blog/docs/2016/02/02/what-if-our-digital-technologies-were-protean-implications-for-computational-thinking-learning-and-teaching/index.md

 ---
+categories:
+- bad
+- elearning
+- thesis
+date: 2016-02-02 08:49:13+10:00
+next:
+  text: Blog for learning.
+Why?
+What?
+How?
+  url: /blog2/2016/02/02/blog-for-learning-why-what-how/
+previous:
+  text: 'Mapping the digital practices of teacher educators: Implications for teacher
+    education in changing digital landscapes'
+  url: /blog2/2016/01/20/mapping-the-digital-practices-of-teacher-educators-implications-for-teacher-education-in-changing-digital-landscapes/
 title: What if our digital technologies were protean?
 Implications for computational thinking, learning, and teaching
-date: 2016-02-02 08:49:13+10:00
-categories: ['bad', 'elearning', 'thesis']
 type: post
 template: blog-post.html
 comments: